 A set of unearned benefits given to people who fit into specific social groups.
 Privilege is the opposite of oppression.
-The world has become structured around identities that are seen as superior, such as: white, male, cisgender, able-bodied, straight, Christian, etc. Possessing one or more of these privileged identities provides an individual with particular advantages that are not afforded to everyone.
-For instance, not all people can look to the police for protection; not all people have the right to marriage; not all people have access to health care; not all people can access post-secondary education; and not all people can vote.
-The existence of privileged identities has a real impact on government, education, and laws because it is typically individuals with the most privilege who are decisions locally, provincially/territorially, nationally. and internationally. making Possessing privileged identities does not mean you have never experienced hardship; it simply means that your race, gender, sexual orientation, or ability - for example, will never be something that disadvantages you.
+The world has become structured around identities that are seen as superior, such as: white, male, cisgender, non-disabled, straight, Christian, etc. Possessing one or more of these privileged identities provides an individual with particular advantages that are not afforded to everyone.
+For instance, not all people can look to the police for protection; not all people have the right to marry; not all people have access to health care; not all people can access post-secondary education; and not all people can vote.
+The existence of privileged identities has a real impact on government, education, and laws because it is typically individuals with the most privileges who are making decisions locally, provincially/territorially, nationally, and internationally.
+Possessing privileged identities does not mean that you have never experienced hardship; it simply means that your race, gender, sexual orientation, or ability - for example, will never be something that disadvantages you.